jhonber/Interna2/TobyAndTheCoins/statement.md

 # Toby And The Coins

 Toby is going to buy a machine to send love letters to his girlfriend, the machine costs N pesos.
-Toby works very hard and he have a lot of money, in fact, he can pay the machine with any combination of coins!
+Toby works very hard and he has a lot of money, in fact, he can pay the machine with any combination of coins!

 Toby wants to know what is the **minimum** number of coins he needs to buy the machine.